Emotion (Carly Rae Jepsen album): Background

-Following the sudden worldwide success of "Call Me Maybe" in 2012, Jepsen found that the song had become "[this] huge, ginormous thing that really overshadowed the rest of our project" and further singles issued from Kiss failed to gain traction.
+Following the sudden worldwide success of "Call Me Maybe" in 2012, Jepsen found that it had become "[this] huge, ginormous thing that really overshadowed the rest of our project" and further singles issued from Kiss failed to gain traction.
 Jepsen viewed her predicament as an opportunity to withdraw from the spotlight and contemplate the direction of her next album.
-She met with her record label and management after the Summer Kiss Tour wrapped up in late 2013, stating: I want you to put your faith in me that I'll come back when it's ready,' and they did and I'm very lucky to have a team that wasn't about trying to mass produce things and was really more looking at the quality of it."
+She met with her record label and management after the Summer Kiss Tour wrapped up in late 2013, stating: I want you to put your faith in me that I'll come back when it's ready,' and they did and I'm very lucky to have a team that wasn't about trying to mass-produce things and was really more looking at the quality of it."

 While determining her next direction, Jepsen looked for a "detour" which turned out to be a role on Broadway.
 "I thought, how amazing would it be to take a left turn, somehow, and still come back to this? [...] but 'left turn'—I didn't know what that meant."
 She was approached by the producers of Rodgers + Hammerstein's Cinderella to audition for the titular character, and was formally offered the part after auditioning in Los Angeles and passing callbacks in New York.
 Jepsen assumed the role for twelve weeks from February to June 2014, and during this time handled her own A&R. With help from guitarist Tavish Crowe, Jepsen began reaching out to artists she admired to see if they were interested in collaborating, including Tegan and Sara, Rostam Batmanglij of Vampire Weekend and Shellback.

+"[Emotion] had to not be about trying to prove something.
+I feel like if you're writing music just to have a different identity in the public's eye, it's sort of the wrong motive.
+It's gotta be coming from a place of what you love and what you're passionate about."